-As of December 31, 2015, we had approximately 2,100 employees, of which approximately 1,450 were located in the United States.
+As of December 31, 2016, we had approximately 2,500 employees, of which approximately 1,600 were located in the United States.
 We have never suffered an interruption of business as a result of a labor dispute.
 We consider our relationship with our employees to be good.
-In the U.S., Canada and India, we are not a party to any collective bargaining agreements and while our European subsidiaries are not a party to a collective-bargaining agreement, they are required to comply with certain rules agreed upon by their employee Works Councils.
+In the U.S., Canada and India, we are not a party to any collective bargaining agreements and while our European subsidiaries are not a party to a collective-bargaining agreement, certain of them are required to comply with certain rules agreed upon by their employee Works Councils.